International Space Station

 Another very interesting tidbit: It is actually possible

-to image Shuttle and a space station from the ground, without a military-sized
+to image the space station from the ground, without a military-sized

 budget.
 For details and example images, check out